-Turkey's Erdogan claims victory in presidential election
+Turkey's Erdogan claims election victory, opposition wary

 With 96 percent of votes counted in the presidential race, Erdogan had 53 percent, comfortably ahead of Ince on 31 percent, broadcasters said.

-In the parliamentary contest, the Islamist-rooted AK Party had 43 percent and its MHP ally 11 percent, based on 98 percent of votes counted, broadcasters said.
+In Sunday’s parliamentary contest, the Islamist-rooted AK Party won 43 percent and its MHP ally 11 percent, based on 98 percent of votes counted, broadcasters said.

 In the opposition camp, the CHP had 23 percent and the pro-Kurdish Peoples’ Democratic Party (HDP) 11 percent - above the threshold it needs to reach to enter parliament.

-The HDP’s presidential candidate, Selahattin Demirtas, has waged his election campaign from a prison near the Greek border as he awaits trial on terrorism-related charges, which he denies.
-He had 7 percent, based on 90 percent of votes cast.
+The HDP’s presidential candidate, Selahattin Demirtas, waged his election campaign from a prison near the Greek border as he awaits trial on terrorism-related charges, which he denies.

+Election turnout nationwide was very high at around 87 percent for both contests, the state broadcaster said.

+“Turkey is staging a democratic revolution,” Erdogan told reporters after casting his own vote in Istanbul on Sunday.

 Additional reporting by Humeyra Pamuk, Gulsen Solaker, Ali Kucukgocmen, Ezgi Erkoyun, Can Sezer, David Dolan, Daren Butler, Ece Toksabay, Tuvan Gumrukcu and Dominic Evans; Writing by Gareth Jones; Editing By Jon Boyle